Circular ensemble: Probability distributions

-as can be verified via Selberg's integral formula, or Weyl's integral formula for compact Lie groups.
+as can be verified via Selberg's integral formula.

 Generalizations

 Generalizations of the circular ensemble restrict the matrix elements of U to real numbers [so that U is in the orthogonal group O(n)] or to real quaternion numbers [so that U is in the symplectic group Sp(2n).
 The Haar measure on the orthogonal group produces the circular real ensemble (CRE) and the Haar measure on the symplectic group produces the circular quaternion ensemble (CQE).